This reader’s question relates to the word translatory. Before writing, he looked it up:

 Translatory has its uses, but it is not the conventional choice in the context of language translation.

-3 Responses to “Translatory”
+3 thoughts on “Translatory”

 A translator can also describe a person who is able to translate speech from one language to another (i.e., simultaneous translators).